Report: Tyson Fury vs. Francis Ngannou PPV numbers extremely low

 For reference, AEW has had six PPV events in 2023.
 Of those, three have had publicly disclosed buy-rate estimates, each falling somewhere between 100-150,000 buys.
 As for the other events mentioned?
 Canelo vs. Charlo was estimated to be somewhere in the 650-700,000 range, while Diaz vs. Paul came in at an estimated 450,000.

 Fury vs. Ngannou aired on ESPN+ in the US and TNT Sports Box Office in the UK, so it should be noted, that (as the largest PPV market out there) the US was pretty much entirely bound to streaming platforms.
-Not a major surprise that TV sales would have been entirely an afterthought.
+Not a major surprise that TV sales would be way down for the event.

 Anthony Joshua has no interest in fighting Ngannou